philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 From a pragmatic standpoint, every datalog operation has an operational as well as logical character.
 Only inferring justifiable rules enables the datalog inference process to be more predictable and controllable in my experience than classical solvers.
 Perhaps as Zach put it "You can play computer".

+An alternative point made by Burak Emir is that Datalog should be thought of in terms of [first order logic + least fixed points](https://en.wikipedia.org/wiki/Fixed-point_logic).
+I don't get this one.
+I do understand that you can't really express a transitive closure using only (finite?) first order axioms.
+Writing down `path <- edge, path` actually allows models that over approximate the closure, which sometimes is unacceptable.
+I _think_ fol+lfp's relation to datalog has something to do more with model checking rather than proof search, but I'm not sure.
+It definitely has something to do with [descriptive complexity](https://en.wikipedia.org/wiki/Descriptive_complexity_theory)
 # Bits and Bobbles

 Alternative suggested names: Bounded Harrop formula, Non-recursive Harrop formula

+Constrained horn clause solvers are model finders, not provers like above.

 It seems plausible to me that harrop-lite can extended to a hierarchy that is still finite by deeper.

 An interplay of a stronger prolog process as a metaprogram or subprogram of the datalog program could be an interesting thing.
 Souffle's inline relatins can be seen as a weak terminating prolog metaprogram.

 Contexts also have a hierarchy that may be useful.
 1-contexts, 2-contexts, and so on and then sut them off.
 This is remininscent of how context is treated in abstract interpretation

 Really a list of these, which represent the current leaves of a partially constructed proof tree.